MikhailBekhovskiy/AVM/README.md

 Currently program works for transforming systems of functions and calculating their 1st order symbolic derivatives.
 Your input system has to be described in 'scrolls/[input_file]' in a fashion similar to examples (input_small, input_big).
 NB!
-F mode, independent variables explicitly specifies and blank line at an end currently (user-friendliness is not a priority ATM).
+F mode, independent variables explicitly specified and blank line at an end currently (user-friendliness is not a priority ATM).
 Readme will be updated as needed.
 Launch main.py.